-1.2 SCOPE AND OBJECTIVES OF THE SECURITY AND PRIVACY SUBGROUP handle security and privacy issues across all stakeholders.
+1.2 SCOPE AND OBJECTIVES OF THE SECURITY AND PRIVACY SUBGROUP

+The focus of the NBD-PWG Security and Privacy Subgroup is to form a community of interest from industry, academia, and government with the goal of developing consensus on a reference architecture to handle security and privacy issues across all stakeholders.
 This includes understanding what standards are available or under development, as well as identifying which key organizations are working on these standards.
 Early standards work, including the efforts of this Public Working Group, helped to focus attention on emerging risks as well as on the underlying technology.